danielVebman/MinimalistStatusBar/README.md

 MinimalistStatusBar provides a very easy to use, prepackaged framework.
 MinimalistStatusBar shows three data: the time, the type of internet connection, and the battery level.
 These cycle, fading in and out every 10 seconds.

-The status bar is ready out of the box yet versatile.
-Usage is very simple:

 ## Showing the status bar

 It is recommended that you show the status bar in your App Delegate: